This post was updated on November 6th, 2019

 3. Eat A PCOS Friendly Diet

-If you recall from earlier, recent scientific reviews have shown that diet-induced inflammation is the primary cause of all of our PCOS symptoms, while poor regulation of insulin makes everything worse for more than half of us (Gonzalez 201216; Gonzalez et al. 201217).
+If you recall from earlier, recent scientific reviews have shown that diet-induced inflammation is a primary cause of our PCOS symptoms, while poor regulation of insulin makes everything worse for more than half of us (Gonzalez 201216; Gonzalez et al. 201217).
 While the level of devastation can vary widely between individuals, it doesn’t matter if you have thin PCOS and are struggling with fertility or your main issues are weight gain, acne, or unwanted hair, these same mechanisms are behind your problem.

 Understanding these mechanisms tells us exactly how to treat PCOS by implementing an effective long-term dietary solution.